Non-parametric finite-sample credible intervals with one-dimensional priors: a middle ground between Bayesian and frequentist intervals: Comparison to standard Bayesian and frequentist methods

 \end{itemize}

-For decision-making under uncertainty we would generally see little reason not to use the type of method proposed here \textit{if} we are comfortable specifying a prior guess over the parameter of interest, but not over the full distribution space, and \textit{if} we are in a regime where asymptotic methods don't return much narrower intervals than those proposed here.
-For the algorithms discussed in Sec.~\ref{sec: proposed_intervals}, this is only an issue for large sample estimation of the mean, but in Sec.~\ref{sec: discussion} we discuss how this may be improved.
-In other conditions the methods proposed here do have significant downsides, which should be weighed according to the needs of the specific application.
+\textit{If} we are comfortable specifying a prior guess over the parameter of interest, but not over the full distribution space, and \textit{if} we are in a regime where asymptotic methods don't return much narrower intervals than those proposed here, then for decision-making under uncertainty we would generally see little reason not to use the type of method proposed here.
+For the algorithms discussed in Sec.~\ref{sec: proposed_intervals}, the second condition is only an issue for large sample estimation of the mean, and in Sec.~\ref{sec: discussion} we discuss how this case too may be further improved.
+If those conditions are not satisfied, then those do pose downsides for the methods proposed here, which should be weighed according to the needs of the specific application.